I typically don’t write single product posts but when I find something I really love and use, I like to share.

 Finding the Kiboko

 It looked perfect but it was pricey so I held off.
-Two days later after the bag haunted my dreams (You know how that is, right?
-You like something so much that you can’t get it out of your mind), I bought it and have used it religiously for nearly four years.
+Two days later after the bag haunted my dreams (You know how that is, right?), I bought it and have used it religiously for nearly four years.

 Then it happened.